 Income Support

-Public income support and food subsidies provide a critical safety net to those living in or at risk of poverty.
-These supports can work against the negative pressures of poverty, including the stress and strain on family relationships that can result from the challenges of paying for basic needs.
+Public income support and food subsidies provide a critical safety net to those living in, or at risk of, poverty.
+These supports can offset the negative pressures of poverty, including the stress that can result from the challenges of paying for basic needs.
 To assess the demand for these services, this indicator measures caseloads of two core public assistance programs, CalWORKs and CalFresh.

 TREND